neilhewitt/Zem80/README.md

 A simple emulation of the Z80 CPU written in C# and running on .NET 8.0

-## .NET 10 and .NET Standard versions coming soon
+## Version 2.1 now available with .NET 10 and .NET Standard support

-I'm working on an upgrade to .NET 10 that also dual-targets the library to .NET Standard 2.1.
-This will allow you to consume the library from any version of .NET Core, but not with the .NET Framework.
-I think this is a reasonable compromise to widen the potential audience for Zem80 while still allowing me to use later C# features in the code.
+I have moved all of the projects in the solution to target .NET 10.
+I am also targeting .NET Standard 2.1 for Zem80_Core.

+This means that you will need to have .NET 10 installed to build and run the code, but you can consume the Zem80_Core library from any .NET version that supports .NET Standard 2.1 (ie .NET Core 3.0 and later).
+Make sure to use the DLLs from the _netstandard2.1_ output folder.
+The Nuget package generated on build only contains the .NET 10 versions.

 In order to make this work I had to remove the dependency on MultimediaTimer, which doesn't support .NET Standard.
 I have replaced this with a similar timer implementation in the core code that should work on all platforms.
 One job for the immediate future is to set up test hosts for Linux and MacOS to make sure this works properly.

-Note that I'm only dual-targeting the core library.
-Other projects in the solution will remain .NET 10 only, including the ZX Spectrum VM sample, so you'll need .NET 10 installed work with the code and run the tests and samples.

-All of this will be merged to main only after .NET 10 is released, and I'll bump the version number to 2.1 to reflect the change.
-If you want to play with it now, the code is on the net10 branch.

-I'll also be including the source for the ZexNext test framework, as having this as a separate repo makes little sense.
+I've also included the source for the ZexNext test framework, as having this as a separate repo makes little sense.

+**CRITICAL BUGFIX:** In 2.0 I introduced a bug in the handling of the HALT instruction, where the program counter would continue to increment while halted.
+This would have broken lots of programs and in particular it broke the ZX Spectrum ROM.
+This has now been fixed in 2.1.
+It is highly recommended that you upgrade to 2.1 if you have been using 2.0.

-## Version 2.0 now available
+### Version 2.0

-Zem80 v2.0 includes a completely redesigned emulator core with improved performance.
+Zem80 v2.0 included a completely redesigned emulator core with improved performance.
 There are some minor breaking API and event changes, but from the point of view of consuming code, little has changed.
 Most of the work here was to improve the architecture of the system and tidy up the timing mechanisms.

-The emulator is now compiled and built using .NET 8.0, so you will need to have this installed to use it, and your consuming projects must be compiled with .NET 8.0 as well.
-Since .NET 8.0 is both LTS and about to be superceded by .NET 9.0, I don't feel particularly guilty about this.
-I am considering a .NET Standard version of the library but this may involve too many compromises.
-A NativeAOT implementation is still a goal for a potential v3.0.

-If you are using the emulator (hi, David!)
-I strongly suggest you upgrade to v2.0.

 ## Project goals